-Exercise is a key component in Parkinsons Disease (PD) care and treatment.
+Exercise and Parkinsons Disease: A key component in Parkinsons Disease (PD) care and treatment.

 Exercise and Parkinsons disease go hand in hand.
 As a neuromuscular disorder exercise can play an important role in Parkinson’s’ Disease therapy.